-zones: array as follows zone0: region before the region start, zone1: the body of the region (not always present) zone2: the region from the end of the region downstream each zone is a tuple containing start, end, and number of bins get_individual_matrices (matrix)
+zones: array as follows zone0: region before the region start, zone1: 5' unscaled region (if present) zone2: the body of the region (not always present) zone3: 3' unscaled region (if present) zone4: the region from the end of the region down-stream each zone is a tuple containing start, end, and number of bins get_individual_matrices (matrix)

-This is useful if several matrices wants to be merged or if the sorted BED output of one computeMatrix operation needs to be used for other cases returns the number of columns that each matrix should have.
+This is useful if several matrices wants to be merged or if the sorted BED output of one computeMatrix operation needs to be used for other cases get_num_individual_matrix_cols()

+In case multiple matrices are saved one after the other this method splits them appart.
+Returns a list containing the matrices returns the number of columns that each matrix should have.
 This is done because the final matrix that is plotted can be composed of smaller matrices that are merged one after the other.